abelgideon/React-Quote-Generator/README.md

 # React Quote Generator

-This project was developed as part of freeCodeCamp's **Front End Development Libraries** course.
 The application fetches and displays random quotes from an API and allows users to share them on Twitter.

 ## Features